 The Positive of the battery should be connected to the Positive DC input terminal of the inverter and the Negative of the battery should be connected to the Negative DC input terminal of the inverter.
 A reversal of polarity (the Positive of the battery wrongly connected to the Negative DC input terminal of the inverter and the Negative of the battery wrongly connected to the Positive DC input terminal of the inverter) will blow the external / internal DC side fuses.
 If the DC side fuse is blown, the inverter will be dead.
-The Status LED (2) and the GREEN indication light on the GFCI will be switched OFF and there will be no AC output.
+The Status LED (2) will be switched off and there will be no AC output.